Nostoi/codex_bootstrap/README.md

 - Agent managed local dev setup and application start up script `dev-init.sh`
 - Agent maintenance of dependencies, Codex environment startup script.
     - Changes to `.codex/install.sh` must be manually propogated to teh Codex environment setup configuration, but required environment changes are saved to this file by the Codex agent.
-- Backend: Python 3, FastAPI, Uvicorn
+- Backend: Node.js, NestJS, Prisma ORM, y-websocket (CRDT collaboration)
-- Frontend: React 18, Vite, Tailwind CSS, React Router
+- Frontend: Next.js 14+ with App Router, TypeScript, Tailwind CSS + DaisyUI, Zustand, React Query
+- Real-time collaboration with y-websocket and Yjs CRDT technology
+- External API integrations: Microsoft Graph SDK, Google APIs SDK
 - Pre-configured linting and testing scripts
 # TaskMaster
 Starting with any description of a feature, this project supplies tooling to automate creation of PRD and Task List files, and then Codex agent (or local IDE agent) will manage work from this list, updating it as needed.
 There are four phases: